antoniomarroffino/Blockchain-DocumentCertification/README.md

-# 📜 KrostChain - Document Certification Platform on Blockchain
+# 🔗 KrostChain – Document Certification Platform on Blockchain

 A web platform for certifying and revoking documents through smart contracts on Ethereum.
 It includes a dashboard, notification panel, wallet integration, role management, and audit trail.

 ---

+---

+## 🔍 Features

+KrostChain allows users to securely manage the certification and revocation of documents on the Ethereum blockchain.

+### 👤 As a registered user, you can:
+- Upload and certify documents
+- View your certified documents and their history
+- Receive notifications for updates and expirations
+- Revoke documents with a reason
+- Download certification proofs

+### 🛡️ As an admin or verifier, you can:
+- View all documents submitted by users
+- Monitor the activity of verifiers and manage permissions
+- Deploy and upgrade the smart contract if needed

+All documents are hashed and timestamped, ensuring authenticity, traceability, and immutability through blockchain technology.

 ## 📦 Tech Stack